In the desire to create a perfect world, let us not forget that growth happens in the struggles of life. (More about this idea below)

 One important thing that came out of the fire was that we spent the night at my mom’s house and I ended up sleeping with Grace.
 I haven’t done that since she was very small.
 During the night I suddenly woke up and I couldn’t tell for sure, but I thought she was dead.
 She felt cool to the touch and wasn’t breathing.
 My immediate thought was that the smoke had affected her lungs.

 After that I got up and propped her on pillows.
 But this experience made me realize that her sleep apnea is worse than I thought.
 So I need to put on the bipap mask every night.
-Up til now I have only used it when she was sick.
+Up until now I have only used it when she was sick because she doesn’t like it.

 At this time we still have the breaker turned off that connects to the burned up vent fan.
 This means we have no power in the dining room, Grace’s room and my bedroom.
 Thankfully we have power to the refrigerator!
 Yesterday I started cleaning up the huge mess.
 It will take time to remove all the soot and fire extinguisher powder that went everywhere.
 Today the insurance adjuster is coming.
 Praying for a fair settlement so we can get our lives back in order.